 - Lectures for this course will be recorded and made available asynchronously (posted to Canvas).
-Inperson attendance is strongly recommended, health permitting, and lecture attendance correlates directly with success in this class. - The instructor will make every effort to provide reasonable accommodation for unpredictable circumstances during this course, including but not limited to, loss of reliable Internet access/other technical difficulties, and the need to care for yourself and/or a family member, neighbor, and/or friend during the pandemic.
-Accommodation will most likely take the form of granting short-term extensions on assignments or modifying the method of submitting your work as is appropriate. - While the University of Michigan plans for a full in-residence winter semester, we will remain flexible to accommodate new developments and adhere to the guidelines of the chemistry department, college of LSA, and UM at large.
-The instructor will endeavor to communicate changes to the course structure as early as possible to facilitate effective learning regardless of the mode of delivery.
+Lecture notes will not be posted separately, but are available as part of the lecture recordings.
+Even so, in-person attendance is strongly recommended, health permitting; historically, lecture attendance correlates proportionately with success in this class. - The instructor will make every effort to provide reasonable accommodation for unpredictable circumstances during this course, including but not limited to, loss of reliable Internet access/other technical difficulties.
+Accommodation will most likely take the form of granting short-term extensions on assignments or modifying the method of submitting your work, as is appropriate.
+Please reach out, as early as possible, as situations arise; clear communication will facilitate navigating challenges. - While the University of Michigan plans for a full in-residence winter semester, we will remain flexible to accommodate new developments and adhere to the guidelines of the chemistry department, college of LSA, and UM at large.
+The instructor will endeavor to communicate changes to the course structure as early as possible to facilitate effective learning irrespective of the mode of delivery.